Porsche Boxster and Cayman: Second generation: 987 Boxster/Cayman (2005–2012)

 The Cayman S was powered by a 3.4-litre flat-six mated to a 6-speed manual transaxle, a 2.7-litre engine with a 5-speed transmission was standard for the base model.
 An electronically controlled 5-speed automatic (Tiptronic) was also available on the S and base models.
+The Tiptronic transmission for the 987.1 is a ZF 5HP transmission19 model 1060.030 109/110.

 The Boxster and Boxster S models received a facelift in 2008.
 Changes included an increase in engine displacement to 2.9-litre for the Boxster, incorporation of Direct Fuel Injection (DFI) for the Boxster S. Both models now came standard with a new 6-speed manual gearbox and were available with a 7-speed Porsche Doppelkupplungsgetriebe (PDK) dual clutch gearbox.
 Cosmetic changes included new head and tail lights, larger front air intakes with incorporated day time running lights, and an altered lower rear end flanked by twin diffusers.

-A facelift of the Porsche Cayman followed in February 2009.
+The 987.2 debuted in February 2009 with a facelift of the Cayman.
 As with the Boxster, the base Cayman's engine displacement was increased to 2.9-litre while the Cayman S gained direct injection.
 Both the Cayman and Cayman S maintained a 7 kW power advantage over their roadster sibling, the Boxster.
-A limited slip differential was now a factory option.
+A limited-slip differential was now a factory option.

+The Cayman R was launched In 2011 as the pinnacle of the 987 generation.
+Based on the 2009 Cayman S, the Cayman R was given more power and a 55 kg weight reduction thanks to lightweight wheels, 911 GT2 lightweight door cards and handles, doors and carbon seats, removal of air conditioning, storage compartments, entertainment system and rear wiper.
+The Cayman R was made in limited numbers and led the way to the formation of the Cayman GT4.
+Porsche's iconic lightweight "R" designation originated with the legendary 911 R in 1967, becoming a distinct symbol.